jortiz24/SportsReferenceEngineering/README.md

 the data in a way that is easy to read and check for validity.

 I used this approach to try and process the data with an original approach and precise data management going through the content one by one, but I understand that data management tools and libraries are capable of organizing and managing the data as a whole data structure as well.

+I've recently updated this repo with an html version using javascript to format the data in a proper table and will be hosting it on AWS using S3